maboiteaspam/project-bin-host/README.md

 # project-bin-host

-Help to manage per project host file.
+Manage per project host file.

-Compatible both windows / linux, see below.
+Compatible windows / linux / macos, see below.

-It will also flush your host cache when ran under windows.
+On windows it flush the cache and run UAC query.

+On linux / macos it will require ```sudo``` and root permissions.

 ## Install